-We may conclude that universal benefits are well covered in the dataset, but means tested benefits (subsistence benefit) and replacement income (unemployment income, sickness benefits) are underrepresented.
+We may conclude that universal benefits are well covered in the dataset, but means tested benefits (subsistence benefit) and replacement incomes (unemployment income, sickness benefits) are underrepresented.

-Next we evaluate how well the 2006 income data can be updated to match 2009 actual data using update factors.
-As the period of 2006-2009 was characterised initially by economic boom and then a recession starting in 2008, the unchanged socio-economic structure creates considerable prediction errors.
+Next we evaluate how well the 2007 income data can be updated to match actual data up to 2011 using update factors.
+As the period of 2007-2011 was characterised by a boom in 2008 and then a recession starting in 2009, using constant socio-economic structure for the whole period creates considerable prediction errors.
+Therefore, as an option it is possible to simulate higher unemployment in EUROMOD.